-- 1. Applicant must be an Indiana County resident, age 18 years or older. - 2.
-Applicant is either a current member in good standing of any branch of the military, including the National Guard or Reserves, or is a former member of any branch of the military, including the National Guard or Reserves who was not dishonorably discharged and/or received a bad conduct discharge.
+- 1. Applicant must be an Indiana County resident, age 18 years or older.
+Applications from out of County residents may be considered on a case by base basis. - Applicant is either a current member in good standing of any branch of the military, including the National Guard or Reserves, or is a former member of any branch of the military, including the National Guard or Reserves who was not dishonorably discharged and/or received a bad conduct discharge.
 Form DD214 must be provided as soon as possible, but in no event longer than thirty (30) days. - 3.
 Applicant is eligible for benefits through the VA but is not mandated to qualify for VA benefits.
-Assistance with determining eligibility will be provided. - 4.
+Assistance with determining eligibility will be provided.
+Applicants not eligible for VA benefits may be considered on a case by case basis. - 4.
 Must meet one of the following clinical criteria: PTSD (Post-Traumatic Stress Disorder), TBI (Traumatic Brain Injury), MST (Military Sexual Trauma), Drug/Alcohol Addiction, and other Axis I diagnoses that include, but are not limited to: Major Depression, Bipolar Disorder, Schizophrenia, Schizoaffective Disorder, or a psychological and/or substance abuse problem(s) requiring treatment/support. - 5.
 Veterans with co-occurring disorders (mental health and substance use) will be evaluated for Veterans Treatment Court if they otherwise meet the eligibility criteria, but may be referred to Drug Court if determined more appropriate, or rejected if those issues/disorders would prohibit satisfactory completion of any Veterans Treatment Court sentence/program. - 6.
 Applicant voluntarily agrees to participate in and be subject to the rules, regulations and sanctions of Veterans Treatment Court.